 - In your own words, describe how you understand the periodic table to be organized.
 Include any trends that you have noticed/learned about so far, and include any trends you may have learned about in previous science classes.

 - Describe the characteristic properties that you can use to distinguish between metals and nonmetals.

 Are the properties of the periodic table observable on a macroscopic level?

 - Obtain unknown substances 1–6.
-Make observations of each unknown substance.
-From your observations, classify each as a metal or nonmetal.
+Make observations about the appearance – color, texture, luster, etc. – of each unknown substance.

-- From your three tests, make an overall decision weather each unknown is a metal, nonmetal, or a metalloid.
+- From your three tests, make an overall decision whether each unknown is a metal, nonmetal, or a metalloid.